Program Educational Objectives

 Graduates of the Program in Computer Science at Gonzaga University will possess knowledge and ability in the following areas:

-a.
-Fundamentals of Mathematics and Science - An ability to apply knowledge of mathematics, science and the scientific method where appropriate to the discipline.
+- Fundamentals of Computing – An ability to apply knowledge of computing and mathematics appropriate to the discipline

 - Requirements Analysis – An ability to analyze a problem, and identify and define the computing requirements appropriate to its solution

-c.
-Design - An ability to design, implement and evaluate a computer-based system, process, component, or program to meet desired needs
+- Design – An ability to design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs

 - Teamwork – An ability to function effectively on teams to accomplish a common goal

-e.
-Professional Ethics - An understanding of professional, ethical, legal, security, and social issues and responsibilities
+- Professional Ethics – An understanding of professional, ethical, legal, security and social issues and responsibilities

 - Communication – An ability to communicate effectively with a range of audiences

-g.
-Impact of Computing - An ability to analyze the local and global impact of computing on individuals, organizations and society
+- Impact of Technology – An ability to analyze the local and global impact of computing on individuals, organizations, and society

-h.
-Professional Development - Recognition of the need for, and an ability to engage in, continuing professional development
+- Professional Development – Recognition of the need for and an ability to engage in continuing professional development

-i.
-Current Computing Techniques - An ability to use current techniques, skills, and tools necessary for computing practices
+- Current Computing Techniques – An ability to use current techniques, skills, and tools necessary for computing practice